-Make sure you've chosen the correct type of car seat for your child - take a look at our exclusive guide to choosing a seat if you're not sure.
+Now you have watched the video, make sure you've chosen the correct type of car seat for your child - take a look at our guide to choosing a child car seat if you're not sure.

 Examine the child car seat and thoroughly read the instructions before taking it to your car.
 Always follow the manufacturer’s instructions and keep them with the seat for future reference.

 Even a Which?
 Best Buy child car seat might not fit safely in your car, so have at least one go at installing the child car seat, preferably with the help of an expert, before you buy.

 If you have a relatively new car, it's likely to have Isofix mounting points.
 This is the standard system for all new cars and seat manufacturers, designed to make installing your child safety seat quick and easy.
 Many parents worry about fitting their car seat correctly, but with Isofix you simply ‘plug in’ a compatible car safety seat to mounting points in the car - rather than fiddling with seat belts.

 If your car has Isofix (most made since 2002 do), we strongly recommend you buy a compatible seat and use the mounting system.
 It’s more secure than the seat belt method, so your child will be better protected in a crash.